Sl-Alex/CANopenEditor/README.md

 * Save EDS/DCF classes back to EDS file
 * Export C and H files in CanOpenNode format CO_OD.c and CO_OD.h
 * EDS/DCF supports modules
-* EDS/DCF supports compactPDO (read only) 1*
+* EDS/DCF supports compactPDO (read only) *¹
-* EDS/DCF supports implict PDO (read only) 1*
+* EDS/DCF supports implict PDO (read only) *¹
-* EDS/DCF supports CompactSubOb (read only) 1*
+* EDS/DCF supports CompactSubOb (read only) *¹
 * Supports loading/saving of all EDS/DCF module information

-1* read only in this context means the EDS/DCF is fully expanded but the compact forms is not written back, only the expanded form will be saved.
+*¹ Read only, in this context, means the EDS/DCF is fully expanded but the compact forms is not written back, only the expanded form will be saved.

 GUI